Rosebel gold mine: Production

-In Suriname, the Iamgold subsidiary company Rosebel Gold Mines N.V. operates the Rosebel gold mine with the Government of Suriname owning a 5% stake.
+In Suriname, the Zijin Mining subsidiary company Rosebel Gold Mines N.V. operates the Rosebel gold mine with the Government of Suriname owning a 5% stake.
 It is located near the town of Brownsweg and an open pit mine.
 Golden Star Resources and Cambior had conducted the exploration and development work to bring the mine into commercial production in 2004.
 Golden Star sold its stake to Euro Ressources S.A. which Iamgold acquired in 2008 while Iamgold earlier acquired Cambior in 2006.
 With 2.9 million ounces in proved and probable reserves as of 2020 (with additional reserves in the neighboring Saramacca expansion property and potential for zinc extraction), the mine has produced approximately 300,000 ounces of gold per year.

 The Rosebel gold mine began commercial production in 2004 and as at the end of 2016 had produced 4.4 million ounces of gold.

 Recent production figures of the mine were: